Dr. Dre: 2020–2023: return to production and Super Bowl halftime show

+2024–present: Collaborations with Snoop Dogg, Missionary

+In February 2024, Snoop launched a range of pre-mixed cocktails with Dr. Dre named after their hit single, Gin and Juice.
+Flavours include apricot, citrus, melon and passionfruit.
+A short prohibition themed trailer was created to support the release.
+A gin called "Still G.I.N.", a reference to the track Still D.R.E., was also released later in 2024.
+The Venetian glass bottle was designed by Ini Archibong.

+He also produced the songs "Lucifer" and "Road Rage" on Eminem's 12th studio album The Death of Slim Shady (Coup de Grâce) released on July 12, 2024.
+The album received generally mixed reviews from music critics.

+Later in 2024, Snoop Dogg announced a new album coming out called Missionary, entirely produced by Dr. Dre, serving as a spiritual sequel to Snoop Dogg's first album Doggystyle, which was also produced by Dr. Dre.
+The album's first single "Gorgeous" was released on November 1, 2024, followed by the album's release on December 13, 2024, via Death Row/Aftermath and Interscope, while the latter label serving as its new signee.
+The album features guest appearances from Eminem, Dr. Dre, 50 Cent, Method Man, and Sting, and received generally favorable reviews with praise directed towards Snoop's lyrics and Dr. Dre's production.

 Other ventures

 Film appearances

 Dr. Dre made his first on screen appearance as a weapons dealer in the 1996 bank robbery movie Set It Off.
 In 2001, Dr. Dre also appeared in the movies The Wash and Training Day.
 A song of his, "Bad Intentions" (featuring Knoc-Turn'Al and produced by Mahogany), was featured on The Wash soundtrack.
 Dr. Dre also appeared on two other songs "On the Blvd." and "The Wash" along with his co-star Snoop Dogg.

 Crucial Films

 In February 2007, it was announced that Dr. Dre would produce dark comedies and horror films for New Line Cinema-owned company Crucial Films, along with longtime video director Phillip Atwell.
 Dr. Dre announced "This is a natural switch for me, since I've directed a lot of music videos, and I eventually want to get into directing."
 Along with fellow member Ice Cube, Dr. Dre produced Straight Outta Compton (2015), a biographical film about N.W.A.